Iqua Colson: Music

-Arts education and administration
+Arts Education

 Iqua Colson became a music team leader in East Orange, New Jersey's Washington Academy of Music at the school's inception in 1994.
 She then became the coordinator of arts programs for the East Orange School District, focusing on curriculum development and special projects in the arts.
 Colson also worked in the initial phases of the Whitney E. Houston Academy of Creative and Performing Arts and the Cicely L. Tyson Community School of Performing and Fine Arts in East Orange.
 Along with founding principal Mrs. Laura Trimmings, Iqua Colson worked closely with Ms Cicely Tyson to design the Cicely L. Tyson Community School of Performing and Fine Arts campus, which opened in 2009.
 Colson is a member of New Jersey's Core Curriculum Content Committee for the Arts and served on the board of directors of the Newark Arts Council and the Montclair Arts Council.
 She has a Masters of Public Administration/Arts Administration degree from Seton Hall University and is a consultant on the arts as a catalyst for educational and/or social change, including neighborhood planning, arts venue design and arts curricula.